kr0lik/yii2-list-filter/README.md

 }
 ```

+All parameters aouput as checkboxes input.
-All parameters with unit specified - converts to range parameters.If you not nedd auto convert this parameters to range - use:
+All parameters with unit - converts to range input.
+If you not need auto convert all inputs to range - use:

 ```php
 $filter->autoRangeType = false;